Cleman25/Live-Translations/README.md

     When the virtual environment is activated, your terminal prompt will be prefixed with `(venv)`.

 ### Generating requirements.txt (if it doesn't exist)

 If the `requirements.txt` file doesn't exist in the project root directory, you can generate it.
 This file lists all the Python packages that your project depends on.
 Here's how to generate it:

 1. Make sure you have activated your virtual environment and installed all the necessary packages.

 2. Run the following command:

-        ```bash
     pip freeze > requirements.txt
-        ```

 This will create a `requirements.txt` file and fill it with a list of all installed packages and their versions.
 This is useful for other developers who want to install all the project dependencies in one go.

 ### Installing Dependencies

 With the virtual environment activated, you can now install the project dependencies.
 These are listed in the `requirements.txt` file in the project root directory.
 To install them, run:

-        ```bash
     pip install -r requirements.txt
-        ```

 This will download and install all the required packages.

 Remember to always activate the virtual environment before you start working on the project.
 When you're done, you can deactivate the virtual environment by simply running:

     deactivate

 ## Google Cloud Setup